Transformers for DAC output stages

 The schematic below shows how to connect type 9762 to a CD player. two transformers are required for stereo.

 The Iout + and - should be disconnected from the existing circuit and conected to the primary.
 The secondary windings should be wired in series and connected between the amplifier grid and ground.
 The internal electrostatic screen should be connected to analog ground.
 It is important not to conect the amplifier ground to the digital ground of the CD player.
 The I/V resistor (Rsec) should be connected across the secondary of the transformer as shown.

 NOTES: This will work well provided the secondary feeds a high impedance such as a valve grid.
-It the load is expected to be low the secondary windings should be connected in parallel and a lower secondary resistor used but of course the output voltage will be lower.
 It should be apparent that it is possible to adjust the I/V resistor and transformer ratio to get a different output voltage but it should be born in mind that most DACs work best with a low I/V resistor.
-The value of the I/V resistor as seen by the DAC (the reflected secondary load) can be calculated by dividing by the ratio squired.
-With a Rsec = 6.6 kOhm the reflected laod will be 6600/12.8^2 = 40 Ohms.
+The value of the I/V resistor as seen by the DAC (the reflected secondary load) can be calculated by dividing by the ratio squared.
+With a Rsec = 4.2KOhms the reflected laod will be 4200 / 5^2 = 168 Ohms.

 PRODUCT OFFERING: We offer a range of transformers suitable for most Digital to Analogue Converters (DAC's).
 Multi-section winding techniques are used to maximize bandwidth and transient response.
 All our DAC transformers are constructed on Mumetal (76% Nickel) cores for minimal distortion and contained in heavy gauge Mumetal screening cans.
 Some models have multiple internal electrostatic shields are provided to minimize noise pick-up.